w3c-webmob/w3c-webmob-website/Overview.md

 Current Status
 --------------

 We're working on the work plan for the group.
-At the moment this involves having an initial teleconference, arranging regular teleconferences, planning deliverables and preparing for an initial face to face meeting - at W3C TPAC in China in November (see [Meetings](#meetings)).
+At the moment this involves arranging regular teleconferences, planning deliverables and preparing for an initial face to face meeting - at W3C TPAC in China in November (see [Meetings](#meetings)).